sourav-ad/griffith-simplified/mandala1/hymn1_1_1.md

 ---
-title: "Rigveda 1.1 — Hymn to Agni"
+title: "Rigveda 1.1.1 — Hymn to Agni"
 mandala: 1
 hymn: 1
+verse: 1
 deity: "Agni"
 translator: "Based on Ralph T.H.
 Griffith (1896)"
 layout: hymn
 ---

-# Rigveda 1.1 — Hymn to Agni
+# Rigveda 1.1.1 — Hymn to Agni

-## Modern-English Rendering
+## Simple English Rendering
 I sing the praises to Agni, the chosen divine priest, in charge of our sacred rites, the bringer of abundance.